Childhood & Exceptional Student Education

 Master of Arts in Teaching (MAT) in Special Education

-The Master of Arts in Teaching in Special Education is designed for individuals seeking Georgia teaching certification as a special education teacher.
+The Master of Arts in Teaching (MAT) in Special Education is designed for individuals seeking Georgia teacher certification as a special education teacher (pre-kindergarten through grade 12).
 The program is suitable for individuals with an undergraduate major in any discipline.